rafammi/tree_detection/README.md

 5. Cluster all points by nearest treetop (via another cKDTree query).

+6. Filter out any thin cluster.

-6. Within each cluster, take the highest point as the final treetop..
+7. Within each cluster, take the highest point as the final treetop..

 While this approach might not be the most ideal, it yielded good results when compared to the benchmark, on average: